 During the second quarter of 2009, as part of the Wavecom cost reduction initiatives announced prior to our acquisition of Wavecom, the staff reduction program in France was implemented.
-A total of 77 positions were impacted, with three of these positions remaining to be phased out in the second quarter of 2010.
+A total of 77 positions were impacted, and all of these positions were phased out by September 30, 2010.
 On May 15, 2009, we announced further cost reduction initiatives related to the integration of Wavecom and Sierra Wireless that included combining the R&D and product operations.
 As a result, the Wavecom location in Research Triangle Park, North Carolina, was closed during the fourth quarter of 2009.
+In the third quarter of 2009, restructuring costs of \$5.3 million related to the facilities restructuring in France and costs related to positions remaining to be phased out,